greg0ire/git_template/README.md

 * post-merge
 * post-rewrite

-If you need to add configuration variables in the hooksrc, you need to prefix them with the path to your hook, which is obviously unique.
-This will avoid variable names collisions.
+If you need to add configuration variables git configuration, you should prefix them with the path to your hook, which is obviously unique.
+This will avoid collisions.

 ## Running the test suite